 IMPORTANT!
-It is always the owner's responsibility to comply with all applicable federal, state and local laws, rules and regulations regarding the ownership and operation of your Wood-Mizer sawmill.
-All Wood-Mizer mill owners are encouraged to become thoroughly familiar with these applicable laws and comply with them fully while using the mill.
+It is always the owner/operator's responsibility to comply with all applicable federal, state and local laws, rules and regulations regarding the ownership and operation of your Wood-Mizer equipment.
+All Wood-Mizer operators are encouraged to become thoroughly familiar with these applicable laws and comply with them fully.